robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Women are women,” she said.
 “Just with different accents.”

-Lauren stepped closer to the worktable and reached into her tote.
-Not theatrically.
-Practically — the way women smuggle intimacy in under logistics.
+Lauren stepped closer to the worktable and reached into her tote—practically, the way women smuggle care in under logistics.
 She drew out a small notebook and opened it.
 Fabric swatches.
 Neat rows.
 Labelled.
-Taped down with the kind of care that says: *I don’t waste my own time, and I won’t waste yours either.*
+Taped down with the kind of care that says: I don’t waste my own time, and I won’t waste yours either.

-“I’ve got a supplier in Sydney,” Lauren said, and now her voice had turned businesslike — not cold, just clear.
+“I’ve got a supplier in Sydney,” she said,  her voice businesslike.
 “Linen that doesn’t go transparent under light.
-Not cheap.
-But consistent.
+Not cheap—but consistent.
 If you’re moving into design, you’ll want consistent.”

 Mara’s fingers paused.
 For Mara, that was a reaction.
 She held out her hand.

 “Let me see.”

 Lauren passed the notebook across the table.
 Mara tested the swatches the way she tested everything: with honesty.
 Thumb and forefinger, rubbing the weave lightly.
 Body.
 Recovery.
 Spine.

-“This one holds,” Mara said.
+“This holds,” Mara said.
 “It won’t collapse when it’s damp.”

-Lauren nodded once.
+Lauren nodded.
 “That’s why I use it.”

-Mara’s eyes flicked up.
 “For what?”

 Lauren didn’t answer immediately.
-She watched Charlie’s hands for a moment — his steadiness, the way he treated cloth like it deserved respect — and something in her face softened and tightened at the same time.
+She was watching Charlie’s hands: his steadiness, the way he treated cloth like it deserved respect.
+Her face softened and tightened at the same time.

-“For things that need to survive men,” she said at last.
+“For things that need to survive,” she said at last.

-It was the first personal sentence she’d offered, and she didn’t dress it up.
-No story.
-No dramatic pause.
-Just the truth, placed on the table like a tool.
-Mara’s face didn’t change much.
-But her eyes softened — the smallest shift, the kind only another woman would notice.
+It was the first personal sentence she’d offered, and she didn’t dress it up, just the truth, placed on the table like a tool.
+Mara’s face didn’t change much, but her eyes softened—the smallest shift, the kind only another woman would notice.

 “Mmm,” Mara said.
 “Yes.”

 Lauren exhaled slowly, like she’d been holding her breath in her own life for too long.

-“You’re protective,” Lauren said, gently.
+“You’re protective of your staff,” Lauren said, gently.

 Mara snorted.
 “I’m professional.”